antithesishq/examples/dgraph-docker/README.md

 You provide a set of test commands, executables which the framework detects based on their absolute directory location and names.

-In client/Dockerfile.client, you can see the test command get defined in the client container image: `/opt/antithesis/test/v1/main/parallel_driver_generate_traffic.py`.

 ### First command

 `first_make_ring.py` is a [first command](https://antithesis.com/docs/test_templates/test_composer_reference/#first-command) that builds the initial ring graph structure with `n` nodes.